v-apor/stock-summary-hanlon/README.md

 The following line is to be added in crontab to schedule daily execution at 7:00AM (12:00PM UTC).

 0 12 * * * /usr/bin/sh /home/ubuntu/hanlon_project/send_mail.sh

+## Suggested Future Work
+1. Add time dependent stocks, with date on which to sell.
+2. Change the time to include only trade hours, to avoid confusion with 24 hour format.